tallpants/postgres-file-upload-demo/README.md

+# Don't do this

+This is terrible code -- you shouldn't be storing files _inside_ Postgres.
+Please don't do this.

 # Node - Postgres file upload demo

 This is a very quick demo for file upload and download with Node and Postgres.